Online Security Best Practices for Businesses

 • Use automated patch management tools

-• Regular backups of data and testing restoration of data
+• Perform regular backups of data and testing restoration of data

 • Regularly audit and remove unused or outdated software